How to improve your mental health at work: a guide for employees

 Set yourself an achievable goal and keep track of your progress over time.
 Ideally you want to aim for 150 minutes of moderate physical activity (such as brisk walking, cycling or dancing) or 75 minutes of vigorous physical exercise (such as running or swimming) each week.
 There are lots of apps, such as Couch to 5K or Strava, that can help as well as workout videos available for free online, including these 10-minute workouts from the NHS.
 Get on your exercise bike if you have one or try active office furniture to keep you on the go even while you work.
 Remember that it’s not a competition, the only person you’re trying to better is yourself.
 The Mental Health Foundation has lots more information on how to look after your mental health using exercise and you can find tips on how to get started at Sport England: Join the Movement.

-Practice mindfulness techniques
+Try simple mindfulness techniques

 Mindfulness means focusing on the present moment, where you are and what you’re doing instead of being consumed by what’s going on around you.
 Some simple techniques can help you to relax when you’re feeling anxious or stressed.
-Check out Mindful for more tips on getting started.

 - Breathing: Start by breathing in through your nose and out through your mouth slowly.
 One breath cycle should last for approximately 6 seconds.
 Focus on your breathing and let go of your thoughts.